FOREX-Dollar dips after Fed calms U.S. inflation jitters

 The pound is on track to gain more than half a percent over the week, on bets of a strong economic recovery in Britain and expectations any Scottish independence referendum could be a way off.
 GBP=D3

-In cryptocurrencies, Bitcoin BTC=BTSP was headed for its worst week since February - trading around $50,000 - after Tesla boss Elon Musk said this week he would stop accepting the token as payment due to environmental concerns.
+In cryptocurrencies, Bitcoin BTC=BTSP was down more than 12% on the week after Tesla boss Elon Musk said this week he would stop accepting the token as payment due to environmental concerns.
+It recovered around 3% on the day, trading close to $51,000.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Hideyuki Sano in Tokyo; editing by Emelia Sithole-Matarise)
+(Reporting by Iain Withers Additional reporting by Hideyuki Sano in Tokyo Editing by Emelia Sithole-Matarise and Frances Kerry)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.